A Child’s Question Sparks a Conversation

 My eleven-year-old daughter asked me yesterday, “Is it okay if I learn about other religions?”
 The question was part of a conversation about how other religions object to Christianity.
-I had an answer to her question, because my husband and I have thought through this before.
+Thankfully, I already had an answer to her question because my husband and I had thought through this before.

 Fear sometimes grips us and we want to keep them wrapped in a bubble.
-When my daughter was a toddler I would desperately begin to run to her whenever she fell and my husband would bear hug me, holding me back and whisper, “It is okay.
+When my daughter was a toddler, I would desperately begin to run to her whenever she fell.
+My husband would stop me midway, bear hug me, and while holding me back whisper, “It is okay.
 She is okay.”
+He didn’t want a child that needed mommy at every bump and bruise.
 My little rambunctious, curious child became one of the toughest kids I knew.
 One time she ran full force straight into a glass table, hitting her forehead head on and falling flat on her back.
 To the surprise of us all, she stared at the ceiling for a few seconds and then got back up and started running again.
+No tears.